rafaelsetragni/awesome_notifications/README.md

 Images can be defined using 4 prefix types:

-- Default:
+- Default: The default layout.
+Also is the layout used in case of any failure found on other ones
-- BigPicture:
+- BigPicture: Is the layout that shows a big picture and/or a small image.
-- BigText:
+- BigText: Is the layout that shows more than 2 lines of text.
-- Inbox:
+- Inbox: Is the layout who lists messages or items separated by lines
-- ProgressBar:
+- ProgressBar: Is the layout that shows a progress bar, such as download progress bar
-- Messaging:
+- Messaging: (in construction)
-- MediaPlayer:
+- MediaPlayer: Is the layout that shows a media controller with action buttons, that allows the user to send commands without brings the application to foreground.

 <br>